Narges Abyar: Awards

 Attendance at the Twenty-fifth Titanic Film Festival in Budapest, Hungary.

-When the Moon Was Full is a 2019 Iranian drama movie which written and directed by Narges Abyar.
+When the Moon Was Full is a 2019 Iranian drama movie written and directed by Narges Abyar.
 It narrates the real story of Abdolhamid Rigi's marriage.
-This movie produced by Mohammad Hossein Qassemi and won the Crystal Simorgh for the best film in 37th Fajr film festival.
-Also, the movie awarded Crystal Simorgh for Best Director Narges Abyar.
+This movie was produced by Mohammad Hossein Qassemi and won the Crystal Simorgh for the best film in 37th Fajr film festival.
+Also, the movie was awarded Crystal Simorgh for Best Director Narges Abyar.